Learn ➜ Material Health GuidesLead Guide

 Is there lead in cookware?

-Yes, there is lead in two main types of cookware: some imported aluminum pots and pans that have been contaminated with lead, and some glazed or ceramic cookware.
+Yes, there is lead in two main types of cookware: some imported aluminum pots and pans that have been contaminated with lead, and some ceramic cookware.

 Aluminum cookware is not usually contaminated with lead.
 However, researchers in Washington state found that there were extremely high levels of lead in some of the aluminum pots and pans imported from other countries because they were made with a combination of aluminum and scrap metal that contained lead, in the context of looser regulations.
 The researchers also found that some of these are for sale on Amazon and other online retailers, so they published a list of ones that are contaminated.
 The recommendation is to avoid buying cheap aluminum cookware, especially if it doesn’t come with detailed information about where it was made.
 In general, if you buy aluminum cookware that is made in the USA, where there are strict rules about lead, you will not need to worry about lead contamination.